-- 4.1 The operator shall establish flight time, flight duty period, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by the Authority. - 4.2 The detail of prescriptive fatigue management regulations in paragraph 4.1 can be referred to Appendix C: Flight Time and Flight Duty Period Limitation Requirements. - 4.3 The extent to which a pilot-in-command is authorised in abnormal circumstances to exceed the operator's limitations on flight duty periods must be clearly defined in the manual.
-Instructions on this point should be as clear and concise as possible, so that pilots-in-command can readily determine the extent of their discretionary powers. - 4.4 Instructions must include filing of reports by pilots-in-command or any crew members each time they exercise the discretion conferred upon them by the operator. - 4.5 Instructions must be issued to crew covering abstention from alcoholic drinks for a suitable period prior to flight.
+- 4.1 The operator shall establish flight time, flight duty period, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by the Authority. - 4.2 The detail of prescriptive fatigue management regulations in paragraph 4.
+1 can be referred to Appendix C: Fatigue Management for Flight Crew and Cabin Crew. - 4.3 Comprehensive guidance and instructions must be included in the manual for the benefit of both crew and those members of the operating staff who are concerned with rostering and scheduling.
+It may be necessary to issue one set of instructions for crew and a separate, more detailed set for other operating staff. - 4.4 The extent to which a pilot-in-command is authorised in abnormal circumstances to exceed the operator's limitations on flight duty periods must be clearly defined in the manual.
+Instructions on this point should be as clear and concise as possible, so that pilots-in-command can readily determine the extent of their discretionary powers. - 4.5 Instructions must include filing of reports by pilots-in-command or any crew members each time they exercise the discretion conferred upon them by the operator. - 4.6 Instructions must be issued to crew covering abstention from alcoholic drinks for a suitable period prior to flight.
 The minimum acceptable period will be 8 hours.
 Crew must also be advised of the precautions to be taken if they are undergoing medication.

-- 4.6 Responsibility within an operator's organisation for issuing instructions and making decisions on questions of flight, duty and rest periods and for processing discretion reports must be clearly defined and assigned to a member of the executive staff.
-The name of the person concerned, or the title of the office that he holds, must be included in the operations manual. - 4.7 The operator is required to maintain and provide readily interpreted records of flight time, flight duty periods, duty periods and rest period of flight and cabin crew members.
+- 4.7 Responsibility within an operator's organisation for issuing instructions and making decisions on questions of flight, duty and rest periods and for processing discretion reports must be clearly defined and assigned to a member of the executive staff.
+The name of the person concerned, or the title of the office that he holds, must be included in the operations manual. - 4.8 The operator is required to maintain and provide readily interpreted records of flight time, flight duty periods, duty periods and rest period of flight and cabin crew members.
 It follows that there must be suitable arrangements for collecting the information necessary to compile the records.
 Accurate records are essential to persons responsible for the rostering of aircraft crew.